 Cheap Vs. Expensive Web Hosting Explained for Newbies

 Web hosting options and costs vary wildly.
-Website owners need to be able to rationalize and justify the additional cost of premium hosting.
-The benefits of more expensive premium hosting is not easily explained and it is hard for people new to websites to understand the difference.
+Website owners need to be able to rationalise and justify the additional cost of premium hosting.
+The benefits of more expensive premium hosting are not easily explained, and it is hard for people new to websites to understand the difference.

-Without naming all of the hosts that we have either had direct experience with or witnessed problems with, here are a few that highlight our experience.
+Without naming all of the hosts that we have either had direct experience with or witnessed problems with.
+These are based on our experience at the time of writing this.
+Here are a few:

 • Not Recommended: Rackspace – Expensive, but for a company that proclaims fanatical support, we have not experienced this level of support.
-They have really screwed up for us on a number of occasions, and we’ve really had to push for help with an issue.
+They have failed us on a number of occasions, and we’ve really had to push for help with an issue.

-• Take your chance: EUKHost – Low cost but was a disaster for us, however, other people we know have had good results.
+• Take your chance: EUKHost – Low cost, but it was a disaster for us.
+However, other people we know have had good results.

 Low-cost hosting issues – All of which we have experienced

-• Performance: Slow website, pages don’t load, frequent downtime, website inaccessible to all or part of the web.
+• Performance: Slow website, pages don’t load, and frequent downtime.
+The website is inaccessible to all or part of the web.

 • Security issues: Getting hacked